njtierney/talk-auckland-2022/README.md

 # Extendable projection of social contact matrices
 <!-- NETLIFY BADGE SHOULD GO HERE-->

-This is a slide template I have put on github so that I can get started with talks easier.

 # Abstract

 Contact matrices describe the degree of face-to-face contact between individuals of given age groups.
 These matrices are commonly used to model how diseases such as COVID-19 spread in a population through social contact.
 Contact matrices are produced from empirical data resulting from a contact survey, which requires individuals to diary the amount and manner of contact a person has in a day.
 However, these surveys are highly time-consuming and expensive to run, meaning that there exists only a handful of these empirical datasets globally.